Center for Citizen Initiatives: "Russia: Other Points of View" Blog

 and to a wide list of US Congressmen, think tanks, business and civic leaders throughout the country.

-Support for Russian Dictator
+Support for Russian Leader

-While advocating for peace, Tennison has repeatedly championed Russia’s dictator.
+While advocating for peace, Tennison has repeatedly championed Russia’s President.
 For example, in 2018, she wrote, “Putin isn’t the problem, friends.
 The problem is the projection of our own ‘shadow’ on Putin and Russia.”
 In September 2020, Tennison observed, “Putin seems to ignore detractors and continues efforts to create venues to bring peoples and countries together despite vilifications.”
-And the day after Russia’s unprovoked invasion of Ukraine, Tennison posted, “I am deeply concerned about a NATO country being on Russia’s borders in Ukraine … As for Putin’s current dilemma, I’m sorry he felt he had to intervene in Ukraine!”
+And the day after Russia’s invasion of Ukraine, Tennison posted, “I am deeply concerned about a NATO country being on Russia’s borders in Ukraine … As for Putin’s current dilemma, I’m sorry he felt he had to intervene in Ukraine!”

 Funding

 Membership drives, small and large philanthropists, American foundations (The C.S Mott Foundation, Atlantic Philanthropies, the Rockefeller Brothers, the MacArthur Foundation, and numerous family and smaller foundations), and USAID and the U.S. Department of State have all contributed strongly to CCI's financial base over the years.